digitalservicebund/digitalcheck-apps/packages/dito/doc/adr/0009-use-serverside-caching.md

 ## Consequences

-We will use `node-cache` to cache requests to Strapi.
+We will use `node-cache` on the server side to cache requests to Strapi.

+If we decide to move to SSR in React Router 7 we will reevaluate our caching needs and setup.